jarkkotulensalo/multimodal-search/README.md

     Press: "Create Index"

-    This button will run a script that processes the images and videos, extracts embeddings, and creates a FAISS index for efficient searching.
+    This button will run a script that processes the images and videos, extracts embeddings, and creates a vector database index for efficient searching.

 ## License